 Louisa M.R.
 Stead

 STEAD, Louisa M.R. b.
-Dover, England, ca. 1850; d.
+Dover, England, 1 February 1846; d.
 Penkridge (now Mutare), near Umtali, Southern Rhodesia (now Zimbabwe), 18 January 1917.
-Louisa immigrated to the United States as a young woman in 1871, where she resided with friends in Cincinnati, Ohio.
+Louisa immigrated to the United States as a young woman, ca. 1871, where she resided with friends in Cincinnati, Ohio.
 At a camp meeting revival in Urbana, Ohio, Louisa committed herself to missionary service, but was unable to fulfill her vow owing to poor health.
-After marrying a Mr Stead in 1875, she gave birth to their only child, Lily.
-Four years following Lily’s birth, Stead drowned off the coast of Long Island, New York, while attempting to rescue a floundering child.
+After marrying George Stead in 1873, she gave birth to their only child, Louise (sometimes known as Lilli or Lily).
+In May 1876 Stead drowned off the coast of Long Island, New York, while attempting to rescue a floundering child.

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.